* Donatelli to look at possible acquisitions

 By Edwin Chan

-Donatelli, a rising star that Wall Street analysts once considered a candidate for a tech CEO position, relinquishes his post as chief of the unit that sells servers, storage and software services to organizations.
-He will instead seek out early-stage technologies for investment, the company said.
+Donatelli, a rising star that Wall Street analysts once considered a candidate for a tech CEO position, relinquishes his post as chief of the unit, which sells server, storage and software services to large organizations.
+He will now focus on identifying early-stage technologies for investment, the company said.

 The executive engineered some of the company's most significant acquisitions in past years, including of 3Com and 3PAR, which helped catapult HP deeper into the networking and storage markets, respectively.

-Whitman said the computing giant was "back in the market" for strategic acquisitions, which she saw as essential to a continued transformation.
+Whitman told analysts on the conference call the computing giant was "back in the market" for strategic acquisitions, which she saw as essential to a continued transformation.

-Veghte takes over immediately as head of the division, and will not be replaced as chief operating officer.
-Veghte joined HP in 2010 after a 20-year career at Microsoft Corp, which culminated in his heading the business side of the Windows unit.
+Veghte takes over immediately as head of the division, and will not be replaced as HP's chief operating officer.
+Veghte joined HP in 2010 after a 20-year career at Microsoft Corp , which culminated in his heading the business side of the Windows unit.
 He also worked on developing and marketing Microsoft's server software.

 CEO Whitman, who took the reins at HP in September 2011, is trying to revive the company after years of board turmoil and a backdrop of rapidly declining global PC sales, but has not yet halted revenue declines.